wenguangsun/wenguangsun.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-description: Professor of Data Sciences and Operations
+description: Professor of Data Sciences and Operations, Marshall School of Business, University of Southern California

 profile:
   align: right